Whether you get here by air, cruise ship, ferry or highway, you can reach Alaska by a number of ways.

 The closest major airport to Skagway is in Juneau, which is 100 miles south of Skagway by water.
-Alaska Airlines flies from Seattle and Anchorage to Juneau daily.
+Alaska Airlines and Delta Airlines fly from Seattle and to Juneau daily.
+Alaska Airlines also flies from Anchorage consistently.
 No other major (heavy) airline flies to Juneau.

 Skagway is a 45-minute prop-only, air taxi, (light) commuter flight from Juneau.
-Two small airlines: Air Excursions and Wings of Alaska fly from Juneau to Skagway each day, weather permitting.
-(To see their contact information, click on our webpage “getting around”).
+A small airline, Alaska Seaplanes, flies from Juneau to Skagway each day, weather permitting.
+Check them out at their website here.
 There is no jet service to Skagway.
 Large airplanes cannot land in Skagway.
-There is no direct air flight from Skagway to Anchorage.
+There is no direct air flight between Skagway and Anchorage.

 To combine the best of flight-seeing and cruising, consider flying to Skagway and returning to Juneau by the state ferry system.
 An excursion from Juneau can be completed in one day, thanks to our long summer days.
 Whitehorse, Yukon is also a convenient point of entry for air arrivals by Air Canada, Air North, and Condor Air (from Frankfurt Germany).

 There is no air service of any kind between Skagway and Whitehorse.
-See land travel below for bus connections in summer only between Skagway and Whitehorse.
+Alaska Seaplanes does fly direct between Whitehorse and Juneau, and you can then fly or ferry from Juneau to Skagway.
+See “By Land” below for bus connections in summer only between Skagway and Whitehorse.

 The scenic route between Whitehorse and Skagway is served by both motorcoach and rail in the summer only.
 A ticket on the historic White Pass and Yukon Route railroad includes bus service between Whitehorse and Fraser, British Columbia via the Klondike Highway.
 At Fraser or Carcross you’ll board the narrow-gauge railroad for the rest of your journey to Skagway.
 This is a spectacular trip over White Pass and the famous Trail of ’98 Gold Rush route.
-See “Getting Around” for contact information for the bus service from Skagway to Whitehorse in the summer only.
+See here for booking information for this option.